 The Prairies chapter of CAPIC, a national organization advocating for photographers and illustrators, has been gaining momentum through increased membership and a full calendar of events.

 CAPIC, the Canadian Association of Photographers and Illustrators in Communications, represents photographers, illustrators and digital artists from across Canada.
-CAPIC is more than one thousand members strong.
+The association has more than one thousand members in Canada.

 Started in Toronto in 1978 as a not-for-profit group, CAPIC has split into different chapters across Canada.
-The Prairies chapter presently has around 80 members.
+The Prairies chapter presently has about 80 members.

 “Through the portfolio gallery that CAPIC runs, clients have been able to find and contact me,” said Brett.
 “Not only that, but if I cannot accept a commission, I can confidently refer the client to another CAPIC member knowing that they have been peer reviewed and professional standards.”